-6. In light of the serious nature of these findings, the Group has adopted elevated methodological standards.
-Since early April 2012, the Group has interviewed over 80 deserters of FARDC mutinies and Congolese armed groups, including from M23.
-Amongst the latter, the Group has interviewed 31 Rwandan nationals.
-Furthermore, the Group has also photographed weapons and military equipment found in arms caches and on the battlefield, as well as obtained official documents and intercepts of radio communications.
-The Group has also consulted dozens of senior Congolese military commanders and intelligence officials as well as political and community leaders with intricate knowledge of developments between the DRC and Rwanda.
+6. In the light of the serious nature of these findings, the Group has adopted elevated methodological standards.
+Since early in April 2012, the Group has interviewed over 80 deserters of FARDC mutinies and Congolese armed groups, including from M23.
+Among the latter, the Group has interviewed 31 Rwandan nationals.
+Furthermore, the Group has also photographed weapons and military equipment found in arms caches and on the battlefield, and has obtained official documents and intercepts of radio communications.
+The Group has also consulted dozens of senior Congolese military commanders and intelligence officials as well as political and community leaders with intricate knowledge of developments between the Democratic Republic of the Congo and Rwanda.
 Moreover, the Group has communicated regularly with several active participants of the ex-CNDP mutiny, the M23 rebellion, and other armed groups.
 Finally, while the Group's standard methodology requires a minimum of three sources, assessed to be credible and independent of one another, it has raised this to five sources when naming specific individuals involved in these cases of arms embargo and sanctions regime violations.

-4 The last FDLR officer to be assassinated was Captain Theophile, the S3 of the Military Police Battalion, in late February 2012.
+&lt;sup>4 The last FDLR officer to be assassinated was Captain Theophile, the S3 of the Military Police Battalion, in late-February 2012.